Researchers are starting to refuse to review Google AI papers

 “Have you ever heard of someone getting ‘feedback’ on a paper through a privileged and confidential document to HR?
 Does that sound like a standard procedure to you or does it just happen to people like me who are constantly dehumanized?”
 Gebru wrote in an email to the Google Brain Women and Allies internal listserv.

 How Google treated Gebru and the pending paper have raised major questions about corporate influence on academic research.
 NeurIPS general chair Hugo Larochelle leads the Google Brain team in Montreal.
-In comments about the incident involving Gebru today, Larochelle commended her for being a cofounder of Black in AI and for her past works, but did not address a question about what implications the incident has about corporate influence over academic research.
+In comments about the incident involving Gebru today, Larochelle commended her for being a cofounder of Black in AI and for her past works, but did not address a question about what implications the incident has on corporate influence over academic research.

 Many AI researchers maintain relationships with academic institutions, but multiple studies have found an ongoing drain of intellectual talent from positions in academia to jobs at Big Tech companies, major businesses, or startups.
 In October, the State of AI report from Air Street Capital found that Google hired more tenure or tenure-track professors from U.S. universities than any other company between 2004 and 2018.